The Bridge Builder

 Quotes for Reflection

-These lines beautifully encapsulate the poem’s core message and are excellent for inspiring thought and discussion about kindness, legacy, and selfless service:
+These lines encapsulate the poem’s core message and are ideal for sparking discussions about kindness, legacy, and selfless service:

 “A youth followed after me today, whose feet must pass this way.”